PBS for pharmacists

 If the prescription requires significant alterations or multiple changes, the patient will need to get a new prescription or an annotated prescription signed by the prescriber before you can supply and claim the item.

 Changing an authority prescription

 To change an authority prescription, you must contact the prescriber and annotate the prescription as above.
-The prescriber must also contact the PBS authority line to update the PBS authority approval record.
+The prescriber must also contact the PBS authority line or go online to update the PBS authority approval record.

 If the prescriber does not contact the PBS authority line, we will reject the claim.

 - changes were made to prescriptions for Schedule 8, Controlled Drugs items